tyzbit/go-discord-modtools/TERMS_OF_SERVICE.md

 By using the go-discord-modtools Bot, you agree to be bound by these Terms.
 If you do not agree to these Terms, please refrain from using the Bot.

-**2. Use of the Bot**

-a. **Authorized Use:** You may use the Bot only for its intended purpose, which is to provide links to mirrors of content hosted on Moder8or.
+a. **Authorized Use:** You may use the Bot only for its intended purpose, which is to aid as a moderation tool for Discord to foster healthy communities.

 b. **Compliance:** You agree to comply with all applicable laws and regulations while using the Bot.